-Table 23: Domain main data
+Table 22: Domain main data

 Property Description Domain NetBIOS domain name.
 This corresponds to the pre-Windows 2000 domain names.
 The domain name cannot be changed later.
 Parent domain Parent domain for mapping a hierarchical domain structure.
 The full name and the defined name are automatically updated through templates.
 Domain subtype Active Directory functional level.
 There are several features available in Active Directory at functional level.
-Refer to the documentation for the appropriate Windows to find out which functional levels are supported by the domain controller's Windows Server operating system to be
+Refer to the documentation for the appropriate Windows to find out which functional levels are supported by the domain controller's Windows Server operating system to be implemented.
+Following functional levels are supported in One Identity Manager:

+Property Description

+- Windows Server 2003 native

+- · Windows Server 2003 mixed

+- Windows Server 2008

+- Windows Server 2008 R2

+- Windows Server 2012

+- Windows Server 2012 R2

+- · Windows Server 2016

+Display name

-Property Description implemented.
-Following functional levels are supported in One Identity Manager: Windows Server 2003 native Windows Server 2003 mixed Windows Server 2008 Windows Server 2008 R2 Windows Server 2012 Windows Server 2012 R2 Windows Server 2016 Display name Name used to display the domain in the user interface.
+Name used to display the domain in the user interface.
 This is preset with the domain NetBIOS name; however, the display name can be changed.

-Account definition (initial) Initial account definition for creating user accounts.
-This account definition is used if automatic assignment of employees to user accounts is used for this domain and if user accounts are to be created that are already managed ( Linked configured ).
+Account definition (initial)

+Initial account definition for creating user accounts.
+This account definition is used if automatic assignment of identities to user accounts is used for this domain and if user accounts are to be created that are already managed (Linked configured).
 The account definition's default manage level is applied.

-User accounts are only linked to the employee ( Linked ) if no account definition is given.
+User accounts are only linked to the identity (Linked) if no account definition is given.
 This is the case on initial synchronization, for example.

+Contact definition (initial)

-Contact defin- ition (initial) Initial account definition for creating contacts.
-These account definitions are used if automatic assignment of employees to contacts is used for this domain, resulting in administered user accounts ( Linked configured state).
+Initial account definition for creating contacts.
+These account definitions are used if automatic assignment of identities to contacts is used for this domain, resulting in administered user accounts (Linked configured state).
 The account definition's default manage level is applied.

-Contacts are only linked to the employee ( Linked state) if no account definition is given.
+Contacts are only linked to the identity (Linked state) if no account definition is given.
 This is the case on initial synchronization, for example.

-Target system managers Application role in which target system managers are specified for the domain.
+Target system managers

+Application role in which target system managers are specified for the domain.
 Target system managers only edit the objects from domains that are assigned to them.
 Therefore, each domain can have a different target system manager assigned to it.

 Select the One Identity Manager application role whose members are responsible for administration of this domain.
+Use the button to add a new application role.

+Synchronized by

-Use the 🖬 button to add a new application role.
-Synchronized by Type of synchronization through which the data is synchronized between the domain and One Identity Manager.
+Type of synchronization through which the data is synchronized between the domain and One Identity Manager.
 You can no longer change the synchronization type once objects for these domains are present in One Identity Manager.

+Property Description

-If you create a domain with the Synchronization Editor, One Identity Manager is used.
+If you create a domain w One Identity Manager • Editor,

-Table 24: Permitted values
+Table 23: Permitted values

 Value Synchronization by Provisioned by

 One Identity Manager Active Directory connector Active Directory connector

 No synchronization none none

+synchronization , you data between One Ident